HiroNewf/Network-Plus-Notes/README.md

 ## [Wireless Network Technologies](https://www.youtube.com/watch?v=eV9Mu3njz_M&ab_channel=ProfessorMesser)

 - Channels
-    - Not overlapping channels is necessary (When uses many AP)
+    - Not overlapping channels is necessary (When using many AP)
     - So many more channels with 5GHz
     - For 2.4 GHz channels 1, 6, and 11 are likely what you will want to use
 - Different bandwidths are used